Best offer is available via Great Canadian Rebates

 This credit card doesn't have a minimum income requirement, so anyone can apply.
 You can also get the same signup bonus multiple times on this card, which makes it a little more appealing.

 If you're looking for free hotel nights, this card is definitely worth a go, especially if you've already exhausted your other options in terms of hotel credit cards.
-Make sure you use the below link (not a referral link) to get the promotional offer of 60,000 BW Rewards points after $2,000 spending in three months.
+Make sure to follow the below link to apply via Great Canadian Rebates get $60 in cash back in addition to 20,000 BW Rewards points after your first purchase.